lala-data/cmustudent-repository/mentalhealth_part2.md

 ## User Research and Interviews Feedback:

 I sought the help of one of CMU student and 3 of my coworkers who were happy to help in giving feedback.
-I basically emailed to the reviewers event without telling them about the context and asked to answer the questoin.Two of the coworkers really appreciated me in taking this topic as this is a need of this hour.
+I basically emailed to the reviewers event without telling them about the context and asked to answer the questoin.All reviewers really appreciated me in taking this specific topic as this is a need of this hour.
 I have tabulated the questions and responses below.

 | Questions     | Reviewer1 (CMU Student)| Reviewer2 (Coworker-Test Analyst) | Reviewer3 (Coworker-Program Manager) | Reviewer4 (Coworker-DB Architect) |